mukhtar-github/T101-Crafting-Conference-Abstracts/T101: Crafting Conference Abstracts.md

 First of all, we need the *metastructure -- an intro, a body, and a conclusion*.
 And that's pretty standard thinking.
 And then within the body of the talk, I think we also need to think about having some simple structural logic such that *in a 40 minute talk there's probably going to be three or four buckets*.
 Or we might think of them as collections, three or four key ideas that you're speaking about or concepts that you're speaking about.

 Believe it or not, if you just do that much structurally, your audience is able to follow along more attentively to your talk.
 And there's less of a chance that they're going to lose their attention and get fatigued.

-So that's very interesting.

-Limited active memory teaches us a lot about how we need to structure and organize our talks.
+So that's very interesting. *Limited active memory teaches us a lot about how we need to structure and organize our talks*.
 Now the next thing is really interesting.